sudanva21/Career-Advisor-SIH/test-results/dashboard-Profile-Protecti-b171e-tion-from-features-dropdown-firefox/error-context.md

       - generic [ref=e68]:
         - generic [ref=e69]:
           - heading "Powerful Features for Your Future" [level=2] [ref=e70]:
-            - text: Powerful Features for
-            - generic [ref=e71]: Your Future
+            - generic [ref=e71]: Powerful Features for Your Future
           - paragraph [ref=e72]: Discover the tools and insights you need to make informed decisions about your career and education path.
         - generic [ref=e73]:
           - button "Learn more about 3D Career Visualization" [ref=e74] [cursor=pointer]: